-When seeking applicants to fill positions on the AARP Foundation Board of Directors, qualified applicants should be creative, understand complexity, be open to new and challenging concepts, view change as necessary and positive, and have the ability and time to serve the AARP Foundation.
-Additionally, AARP Foundation desires individuals who reflect diversity including, but not limited to, age (to include younger/working members), gender, sexual orientation, geography, economic status, disability and ethnicity.
+The AARP Foundation is seeking applicants to fill positions on the AARP Foundation Board of Directors, Class of 2018 (initial term of service: 2016 - 2018).
+Qualified applicants should be creative, understand complexity, be open to new and challenging concepts, view change as necessary and positive, and have the ability and time to serve the AARP Foundation.
+Additionally, the AARP Foundation desires individuals who reflect diversity including, but not limited to, age (to include younger/working members), gender, sexual orientation, geography, economic status, disability and ethnicity.

 Governance Skills and Abilities.
 Experience in governing and policy development, which includes providing strategic direction, monitoring organizational effectiveness, overseeing financial and budgetary issues, and determining critical programmatic policies and directions.

 Capacity & Propensity to Give.
 Ability and willingness to contribute financially that reflects your capacity and personal commitment to give, and to provide personal contacts and influence to help the Foundation achieve its mission and goals.